 Avocado is another one of those good fats I was talking about earlier.
 This little green gem is full of a variety of vitamins, and can help with maintaining a healthy heart.
 It may also help with weight loss as it makes you feel fuller for longer and you wont experience those pesky hunger pangs or sugar cravings as much.

-I hope you have found this article helpful, I’d love to hear which variation of berry smoothie you chose to go with, or if you have a favourite berry smoothie recipe that works for you, I’d love to hear what it is?
+I hope you have found this article helpful and that you will try this recipe some time.
+I would love to hear which variation of berry smoothie you chose to go with.
+Or if you have a favourite berry smoothie recipe that works for you, I would love to hear what it is.